kellenschmidt/api.kellenschmidt.com/README.md

 ### URL Shortener in Angular 2
 Access database to preform these actions:
-- Create short links from long URLs
+- Get, create, update and hide short links
-- Get data about all links
-- Get data to redirect short links to long links
+- Get data to redirect short links
-- Count how many times a link has been clicked
-- Remove short URL from list of URLs
+- Count clicks on short links
+- Register and log in users
+- Authenticate http requests
 - Track data about all interactions
+- Log information about page visitors

 https://urlshortener.kellenschmidt.com